-Virginia is ranked 39th in the nation when it comes to services for people with intellectual and developmental disabilities – an appalling statistic for families in our region whose loved ones (some 34,000) have autism, Down syndrome, cerebral palsy, epilepsy, rare chromosomal disorders, and other disabilities.
-The Arc of Northern Virginia provides services to residents of all ages in Northern Virginia – free workshops and webinars that address critical topics like navigating the complex disability system and honing life-planning tools.
-A special needs trust helps families plan for a child’s future, and Transition POINTS aids them as they make decisions at key points across the lifespan of their loved ones.
+Virginia is ranked 39th in the nation when it comes to services for people with intellectual and developmental disabilities – an appalling statistic for families in our region whose loved ones (some 39,000) have autism, Down syndrome, cerebral palsy, epilepsy, rare chromosomal disorders, and other disabilities.
+The Arc of Northern Virginia provides services to residents of all ages – free workshops and online resources that address critical topics like navigating the complex disability system, honing life-planning tools, developing critical tech supports.
+Its advocacy work gives families a voice; a special needs trust helps families plan for a child’s future; and Transition POINTS aids them as they make decisions at key points across their loved one's lifespan.
 The Arc responds to thousands of calls and emails a year on everything from therapists to jobs to housing options, and demand for services continues to grow.
-You can answer the call.

 Awards & Recognition